eliveli/TIL/StackEdit/test.md

 In my case, I never had changed my repository branch name,  ***main*** the default name.
 And when I searched and get some information about ```how to use StackEdit```, there were no info about it.
-They just told me that 'that is optional' and you don't need to
+They just told me that 'that is optional' and you don't need to write down in it.

+It is so sad that there was no information (at least

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**